AbsaOSS/atum-service/README.md

 configuration to the agent.

 The server accepts metrics potentially from several agents and saves them into database.
-In the future, it will be also able to send the metrics back if requested.
+In the future, it will be also able to send the metrics definitions back if requested.

 Important note: the server never receives any real data - it only works with the metadata and metrics defined by the agent!